Oklahoma City Personal Injury Attorney How Much Proof is Needed to Win a Wrongful Death Claim in Oklahoma?

 A wrongful death case and a criminal prosecution for the same death differ in that in the wrongful death case, the plaintiff must prove by “a preponderance of evidence”—more likely than not—that the defendant is liable for the decedent’s death.
 On the other hand, the prosecution in a criminal homicide case must prove that the defendant is guilty of the charges against him or her “beyond a reasonable doubt,” which requires a much higher burden of proof than in civil cases.
 Thus, it is often the case that a defendant has been found civilly liable for the death of another, but not guilty of the homicide charge in the criminal case against him or her.
 The varying burdens of proof explain why a defendant may be civilly liable for wrongful death, but not guilty of criminal liability.

-Free Consultation: Oklahoma City Personal Injury Attorney
+Low-cost Consultation: Oklahoma City Personal Injury Attorney

 If you have lost a loved one due to another person’s negligence, you may be entitled to compensation.
 It is important that you contact an experienced Oklahoma City Wrongful Death Attorney as soon as possible to begin to gather evidence and testimony to build your the wrongful death claim against the party responsible.
-Call Personal Injury Law Office of Oklahoma City for a free, no-risk consultation with a knowledgeable Oklahoma City personal injury attorney, call today: (405) 716-4878 (716-HURT).
+Call Personal Injury Law Office of Oklahoma City for a initial, no-risk consultation with a knowledgeable Oklahoma City personal injury attorney, call today: (405) 716-4878 (716-HURT).

 If you prefer, you may send your question via e-mail using the form at the top right of this page.
 We’ll get in touch with you as soon as possible.
 Don’t wait another minute to find out what you may be owed.
 Call Personal Injury Law Office of Oklahoma City today!